AFC2134/README-Generator/README.md

   ## License
-    This application is covered under the no license license.
+    This application is covered under the Apache 2.0 license.

   ## Contributing